mitre/ElectionGuardVerifier.jl/docs/src/results.md

  * Step 6A on checking comfirmation codes is not implemented because the specification does not describe the check with enough detail.

+ * Step 6B on duplicate comfirmation detection checks submitted ballots only.

  * Steps 17, 18, and 19 cannot be implemented because it relies on
    data that is not presently part of an election record.